 Your running gait plays a vital role in the many health benefits of running.
 It enables you to run longer distances at a greater intensity with less pain and discomfort.

-There are specific form techniques to follow that may differ slightly due to variations in body mechanics.
+There are specific running form techniques to follow that may differ slightly due to variations in body mechanics.
 Take into account the distance and speed you want to run, as well as any relevant injuries or physical areas of concern.

 Bear in mind that you may have picked up bad habits along the way that may be difficult to break because they feel familiar.
 That’s OK!
 It’s worth it to go through a bit of discomfort or unfamiliarity to get your form down and enhance your running experience.